ModelDepot/tfjsx/README.md

-batchSize | Number | The number of samples to include in each training batch samples | Number | Number of expected samples the generator will be able to generate. onTrainEnd | function(tf.Model) | Called after the model is done training, the trained model is passed into the callback train | Bool | Turn on and off training display | Bool | Enable or disable graphing of training status
+batchSize | Number | The number of samples to include in each training batch samples | Number | Number of expected samples the generator will be able to generate. onTrainEnd | function(tf.Model) | Called after the model is done training, the trained model is passed into the callback onBatchEnd | function(Object metrics, tf.Model) | Called after each batch is done training, an object with that batch's training metrics along with the current model is passed into the callback. train | Bool | Turn on and off training display | Bool | Enable or disable graphing of training status